Seasonal UPS employee accused of going back to steal packages after dropping them off

-MIAMI (WSVN) - A seasonal worker for UPS has been arrested after he was accused of going back to steal packages he helped dropped off.
+MIAMI (WSVN) - A seasonal worker for UPS has been arrested after he was accused of returning to steal packages that he had helped drop off.

-Police arrested 18-year-old Emmanuel Lamont Reggin Jr, Tuesday, charging him with third degree grand theft.
+Police arrested 18-year-old Emmanuel Lamont Reggin Jr. Tuesday, charging him with third-degree grand theft, which is a felony.

 According to police, Reggin was a seasonal employee for UPS and would help the full-time driver unload packages at various locations.

-Police said on Monday, Reggin helped unload 5,500 packages at a company near 190th Street and 5th Avenue in North Miami-Dade.
-While unloading the truck, Reggin grabbed several packages containing two Kindles, an iPad and a Surface Pro tablet and placed them under dumpsters at the business.
+Police said on Monday that Reggin helped unload 5,500 packages at a company near 190th Street and Fifth Avenue in Northeast Miami-Dade.

+While unloading the truck, police said surveillance video showed Reggin grabbing several packages containing two Kindles, an iPad and a Surface Pro tablet and placing them in and under dumpsters at the business when his coworker was not looking.

-Detectives said after stashing the items, Reggin came back later in the evening and picked them up.
+Detectives said after stashing the items, Reggin came back later in the evening after he had clocked out and picked them up.

 Police said Reggin repeated the process the following day when he returned to help unload more packages at the business.
 This time, he placed two boxes under the dumpster.
 The boxes contained a laptop and two PlayStation 4s.